SoglaHash/mod-progression-system-naxx25-60/README_naxx.md

 }
 ```

-custom game object "attacks" nearby players with teleport spell

 ## Attunement
 Requires in acore is either quest completed, achievement or item in bags.

 Blizzlike Naxx attunement is OR of 3 quests.
+Not possible to add Blizzlike by only updating dungeon_access_requirements

 Can choose to add custom item that needs to be in bags, like "arcane cloak"..
 Not blizzlike.
 I added a condition requirement instead to the spell that TPs you to naxx.
 So you can be summoned into Naxx, however you still need to complete attunement to access echoes of war which needs to be completed to unlock the T3 loot quests.